franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Tingxu Chen Personal Statement.md

 ___

-## Mistakes I made and Reflections about the Project
+## Mistakes I made

 Reflecting on this project, I recognize that my initial approach of meticulously dissecting each aspect into smaller fragments, while thorough, occasionally posed integration challenges.
 This method, though detail-oriented, sometimes led me to overlook the cohesive structure of the entire system.
 I aslo wrote about the [Hazard Unit](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/blob/ctx/hazard_unit.sv) and [Write Back Stage](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/blob/ctx/WriteBack.sv), however, they were not comprehensive enough and failed to consider specific design details, leading to its ultimate non-adoption.

-The experience has been enlightening, particularly in enhancing my understanding of the RISC-V CPU's operations.
-The process of developing various components and trying to integrate them provided me with a deeper insight into how different parts of a CPU work together.
-The project also required me to adapt to new concepts and changes in design.
-This experience has improved my ability to be flexible and adjust strategies as needed.
+## What I Learned

+I also updated [F1](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/commit/0a2a302c688c5d771017f65c39dc40badde29d7a#diff-459ccd3741eab6ef299332d555a1d48bb4194ae7abcec5e2fcf713b273713f4f) and [PDF](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/commit/07987e2013d860883f839faf3294c1c5e5626840#diff-e913dcf4ac9ab2c024452e14dc5f97453138975767976ff363552c00333a4e45) code, ‘nop’ instructions have been added to address software hazards, ensuring safe data processing in pipelined executions.
+Working on this project has been a practical learning experience, especially in understanding how the RISC-V CPU operates.
+Building the different components and fitting them together gave me a clearer picture of the CPU's functionality.
+I also learned SystemVerilog for this project, which was necessary for writing the simulation and hardware models.
+The project was challenging and required me to adapt to new design changes quickly.
+Overall, it improved my problem-solving skills and my ability to adjust to new situations in hardware design.

 ___